turbot/steampipe-docs/docs/cloud/integrations/azuredatastudio.md

   region;
   ```

 To build, open `Dashboard` under `Preferences: Open User Settings` and click `Edit in settings.json` for  `Dashboard > Database: Widgets`.
-Paste the insight JSON configuration for the visuals under `"dashboard.database.widgets"`.
+Paste the insight JSON configuration for the visuals under `dashboard.database.widgets`.
 To note here, Data Studio requires the queries to be saved in a `.sql` file with the `queryFile:` configuration property pointing at its path.

 <div style={{"marginTop":"1em", "marginBottom":"1em", "width":"50%"}}>
 <img src="/images/docs/cloud/azure-datastudio-widget-config.png" />